hookdeck/chargebee-demo/docs/tutorial.md

-# Reliable Subscription & Customer Automation with Chargebee Billing Webhooks and the Hookdeck Event Gateway
+# Reliable Subscription & Customer Automation with Chargebee Webhooks and the Hookdeck Event Gateway

-Chargebee Billing webhooks enable business automation around your subscription lifecycle.
+Chargebee webhooks enable business automation around your subscription lifecycle.
 You can provision access when subscriptions are created, update user entitlements when plans change, extend access on successful renewals, sync customer data to internal systems, track revenue from payments, and trigger email notifications for lifecycle events.

 This tutorial shows you how to build reliable handlers for subscription, customer, and payment events.
 You create focused handlers for each event type and use event routing to separate concerns in your application.